 What are the Kentucky Chemical Demilitarization Citizens’ Advisory Commission and the Chemical Destruction Community Advisory Board?

 In accordance with Public Law 102-484, the Kentucky Chemical Demilitarization Citizens’ Advisory Commission, or CAC, serves as a bridge between the community and the government by providing a forum for exchanging information about chemical weapons destruction.
 The governor of Kentucky appoints nine members to the CAC, including seven private citizens and two representatives of state agencies who work closely with the chemical weapons destruction program.
 The CAC conducts public meetings to facilitate consistent public participation in the program.
 Local citizens can receive meeting notices and minutes by email.
 The Chemical Destruction Community Advisory Board, known as the CDCAB, is an independent subcommittee of the CAC.
-The CDCAB is made up of a diverse group of community leaders who organized to represent the views and concerns of all sectors of the local community on issues regarding Kentucky’s chemical weapons destruction program.
-With input from many interested parties, the board’s primary objective is to share information with the community and provide input to government decision-makers.
+The CDCAB is made up of a diverse group of community leaders who represent different views and concerns of all sectors of the local community on issues regarding Kentucky’s chemical weapons destruction program.
+With input from many interested groups, the board’s primary objective is to share information with the community and provide input to government decision-makers.

 How can I learn more?